 I know that there are a few other famous beaches on this island but most of them are overrun by tourists.
 Sometimes I like touristy beaches because you can find restaurants and hotels near them but at other times I like to stay away from all the hustle & bustle.

 If you’re planning to travel to Siquijor, plan at least three days for this awesome island.
 We initially booked 3 nights and loved it so much that we booked another 3.
+We visited some incredible places such as Salagdoong Beach and Cambugahay Falls.

 Compared to other islands in the Philippines, Siquijor is a hidden gem.
 It’s still underdeveloped, there are only a few hotels to choose from and the nature is INCREDIBLE!